zedlopez/ifm/Writing with Inform.md

 are true if at least one case is true, if a majority (any number greater than one half) or at least 80 per cent of the possible cases are true, respectively.

-And we can also use "none" and "no".
+And we can also use `none` and `no`.
 These three are all ways to say the same thing:

 	if no door is open
 	if all of the doors are not open